 Now these are not the cloth and pin diapers you think of when you think cloth.
 These bad boys of the bum bum are pre-folded with Velcro or other built in fastening devices.
 They come in different colors and patterns and whatever cuteness a new mom could want.

 I did a simple Amazon search for cloth diapers and found so many my eyes glazed over and I quickly ran out of there and back to my diaper coupons.
-Over and over I see that the cheapest way to go with these is to buy them “gently used”.
+Over and over I see that the cheapest cloth diapers are ones that are purchased “gently used”.

 Each pharmacy has their own rewards system but they all work pretty much the same.
 You purchase an item or certain amount of a group of items and they give you rewards that work like a gift card.
 For CVS it is called Extra Bucks, Rite Aid has Plenti Points, and Walgreens has Register Rewards.